AWS vs Digitalocean vs Google Cloud vs Heroku vs Azure – Choose Best for a Startup

 In the battle of Elastic Beanstalk vs. Heroku, the win goes to the Amazon product.

-Digitalocean vs AWS vs Google Cloud vs Heroku vs Azure
+AWS vs Azure vs Google Cloud vs Heroku vs DigitalOcean

-Now you know a lot about Amazon Web Services and its main competitors.
+Now, you know a lot about Amazon Web Services and its main competitors.
+Only you can decide which cloud platform is best suited for your needs and requirements.
 Let’s sum up quickly:

 AWS is the one and only leader.
-If you are seeking quality, reliability, professional support and community help, and if you are not ready to compromise for the sake of a few hundreds dollars - Amazon Web Services is exactly what you need.
+If you are seeking quality, reliability, professional support, and community help, and if you are not ready to compromise for the sake of a few hundred dollars - Amazon Web Services is exactly what you need.

 DigitalOcean is powerful but works for Linux apps only.
 It is easy and quick to set up, reducing the development time and costs.
 This is a good choice for startups.